blog

 • re-treating with a conservative plan

-Rushing correction can increase risk, which is why careful planning is essential.
+Rushing correction can increase risk.
+That is why careful planning is essential.

 The Importance Of Patient Communication

 Patients who have undergone medical tourism procedures may feel frustrated or anxious.
-Many are dealing with results that did not meet their expectations, and some may be concerned about potential complications or long-term effects.
-This emotional context makes communication a critical part of the treatment process, not just an added component.
+Many are dealing with results that did not meet their expectations.
+Some may be concerned about potential complications or long-term effects.
+This emotional context makes communication a critical part of the treatment process.

 Clear communication is essential for: